PART FOUR: 2000-2023

 Bon Jovi were the last band to take the stage before the demolition of the iconic ‘Twin Towers’, while England's men lost 1-0 to old rivals Germany in the stadium’s final match.

 In 2007, the new stadium opened and the Wembley Arch became a permanent fixture in London’s skyline.

 Old and new, Wembley Stadium has remained the beating heart of the country’s sporting achievements, most recently seeing England’s women’s senior team crowned European champions.

 2000: FINAL FAREWELL

-Oasis play the final concert at Wembley Stadium before demolition and later release the show as an album that shifts millions of copies worldwide.
+Oasis is the penultimate band to play at Wembley Stadium before demolition.
+They would later release the show as an album that shifts millions of copies worldwide.

 2000: THE LAST KICK